 For instance, in a traditional non-OCR system, a request form handwritten by a customer would end up at an employee’s desk in a regional office.
 This employee would look through the data to ensure there are no errors and then copy the document.
 Without OCR technology capable of reading the document, the employee has to manually enter data into the system based on what the customer wrote.
 Human error is not only likely, it is virtually guaranteed as the workload increases.

+With any of the widely available state-of-the-art OCR engines available in today’s modern multifunction printers, the process simplifies greatly.
+A customer can fill out a paper document and give it to an employee.
+They can then feed the paper into the multifunction device and scan it to a centralized cloud storage archive as an editable digital file.
 Instead of receiving the document as a physical copy and then having to manually reproduce its data, the data is immediately available in the new file format.
 Another office employee can then process the data almost instantaneously.
-All of these processes can take place within mere seconds of one another, creating significant time savings in per-document processing speed.
+All of these processes can take place within mere seconds of one another.
+This provides significant time savings in per-document processing speed.

 When combined with cloud data storage and editable file format conversion, OCR technology generates time savings that can give technology-oriented offices a competitive edge.
 It also reduces the occurrence of human error when implemented alongside robust verification workflows.